VectorInstitute/vec-playbook/getting-started/slurm-examples/imagenet-multinode/README.md

-# Vector Killarney Cluster: Imagenet Multinode Example
+# Killarney Slurm Examples: Imagenet Multinode Training

-This is a simple job for training the a model using the Imagenet dataset, using a simple example provided by PyTorch (https://github.com/pytorch/examples/blob/main/imagenet/main.py).
+This is a simple job for training a model using the Imagenet dataset, using a simple example provided by PyTorch (https://github.com/pytorch/examples/blob/main/imagenet/main.py).

 In this example, we train for 3 epochs across 4x nodes, each using 2x L40S GPUs.